httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 deal reasonably well with top-level navigations.

-Consider the scenario in which a user reads their email at MegaCorp Inc's webmail provider `https://example.com/`.
-They might expect that clicking on an emailed link to `https://projects.com/secret/project` would show them the secret project that they're authorized to see, but if `projects.com` has marked their session cookies as `SameSite`, then this cross-site navigation won't send them along with the request. `projects.com` will render a 404 error to avoid leaking secret information, and the user will be quite confused.
+Consider the scenario in which a user reads their email at MegaCorp Inc's webmail provider `https://site.example/`.
+They might expect that clicking on an emailed link to `https://projects.example/secret/project` would show them the secret project that they're authorized to see, but if `projects.example` has marked their session cookies as `SameSite`, then this cross-site navigation won't send them along with the request. `projects.com` will render a 404 error to avoid leaking secret information, and the user will be quite confused.